another-s347/rusty-p4/Readme.md

 2. Run bootstrap.sh.
 It will clone the stable release of P4Runtime Proto and compiles them to Rust code.

-3. Reference it in your own project.
+3. Add dependency to your own project.

 ## Examples